mofax/alloysmilablog/content/plan-is-not-strategy.md

 title: 'The Distinction Between a Plan and a Strategy: Why It Matters'
 date: 2023-03-01
 author: 'Alloys Mila'
-categories:
+categories: [Business, Strategy, Planning]
-  - Business
-  - Strategy
-  - Planning
-tags:
-  - strategic planning
-  - business strategy
-  - business planning
-  - decision making
-  - resource management
-  - adaptability
+tags: [plan, strategy, planning, business, decision making]
 ---

 In the world of business and beyond, the terms "plan" and "strategy" are often used interchangeably.
 However, it is crucial to understand that they are not synonymous.
 Although related, these two concepts possess distinct characteristics and serve different purposes.
-This blog post aims to delve into the differences between a plan and a strategy, and why it is important to recognize these distinctions.

-Understanding the Difference

 ## Definition